 Turtle watching guidelines

 Many of the turtle species found on Tobago are critically endangered, as well as being sensitive to even the slightest of disturbances.
-As such, its vitally important that those taking part in turtle watching, and visitors to the island more generally, familiarise themselves with some basic guidelines that will both ensure the wellbeing of the turtles as well as maximise the experience of all those involved.
+As such, its vitally important that those taking part in turtle watching, and visitors to the island more generally, familiarize themselves with some basic guidelines that will both ensure the wellbeing of the turtles as well as maximize the experience of all those involved.

-Guides will always be on hand to advise about rules and appropriate behaviour:
+Guides will always be on hand to advise about rules and appropriate behavior:

 - Lights: